Cody-W-Tucker/Research/Definitions/CRMN.md

 ## Resonance

-CRMN resonates with concepts in **[[personal knowledge management systems]]** like Obsidian, where networks of interconnected knowledge can enhance understanding and distinction between internal thoughts and external information.[^3] It also relates to **reality monitoring in media and society**, where distinguishing between true and false information is crucial.[^4]
+CRMN resonates with concepts in **[[Personal Knowledge Management Systems]]** like Obsidian, where networks of interconnected knowledge can enhance understanding and distinction between internal thoughts and external information.[^3] It also relates to **reality monitoring in media and society**, where distinguishing between true and false information is crucial.[^4]

 ## Distinction